rabbitmq/rabbitmq-website/site/feature-flags.md

-If the plugin carefully checks feature flags to avoid any incorrect expectations, it will be compatible with many versions of RabbitMQ: the user will not have to recompile anything to download another version-specific copy of the plugin.
+If the plugin carefully checks feature flags to avoid any incorrect expectations, it will be compatible with many versions of RabbitMQ: the user will not have to recompile anything or download another version-specific copy of the plugin.

 #### When to Declare a Feature Flag

 If a plugin or core broker change modifies one of the following aspects:

- * Record definitions
+ * record definitions
- * Replicated database schemas
+ * replicated database schemas
- * The format of Erlang messages passed between nodes
+ * the format of Erlang messages passed between nodes
- * Modules and functions called from remote nodes
+ * modules and functions called from remote nodes

 Then compatibility with older versions of RabbitMQ becomes a concern.
-This is where new feature flag can help ensure a smoother upgrade experience.
+This is where a new feature flag can help ensure a smoother upgrade experience.

 The two most important parts of a feature flag are: